slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 You will need a rock-solid WiFi - use [this guide](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/WiFi_Logger_Visualizer.md#wifi-testing-and-benchmarking) to test it.

-Note that VS Code IDE works very well with ROS2 code, and GitHub is a great tool and resource.
+Note that _VS Code_ IDE works very well with ROS2 code, and _GitHub_ is a great tool and resource.

+**Warning:** ROS, ROS2 and Gazebo have long history and experienced a lot of breaking changes.
+As a result of this, most of your searches for information, documentation and code will lead to obsolete, wrong pieces of old documentation and code, and solutions won't work with current release (ROS2 Jazzy).
+Support is in general non-existent and some packages are not production quality at all.
+Your best friend is a working code example which you've tested yourself and your ability to find current docs.

 ## Building Robot in "Layers"